hashicorp/terraform-provider-azurerm/website/docs/d/mobile_network.html.markdown

 * `id` - The ID of the Mobile Network.

-* `location` - Specifies the Azure Region where the Mobile Network should exist.
+* `location` - The Azure Region where the Mobile Network should exist.
 Changing this forces a new Mobile Network to be created.

 * `mobile_country_code` - Mobile country code (MCC), defined in https://www.itu.int/rec/T-REC-E.212 .